Latest news:

 Joined Governing Body: 01/09/2013 (as a parent governor)

-Committee(s)/Responsibilities: Finance; Headteacher performance panel; Marketing; Governor Training and Development; Teaching & Learning, SEND Link governor,
+Committee(s)/Responsibilities: Finance; Headteacher performance panel; Governor Training and Development; Teaching & Learning, SEND Link governor,

-Business Interests: Governor at Chilham St.Mary’s CEP School, Trust Member at Towers Academy, Spouse is CFO for Unilever Operations Globally,
+Business Interests: Governor at Chilham St.Mary’s CEP School, Trust Member at Towers Academy, Governor at Stelling Minnis CEP School, Spouse is senior manager at Unilever (potential supplier)

 Appointing Body: Local Authority